-1.6.1 Chief Controlling Officer based audit of Forest Department

-The objectives of the Forest Department are to preserve forests, increase forest cover by undertaking extensive afforestation in degraded forests and increase tree cover through social forestry besides preservation of wild life.
-Following are observed:

-- Large number of vacancies amongst the front line staff affected the protection and management of forests.
-The transfer of staff involved in preparation of working plans in contravention of rules delayed the finalisation of working plan of 29 divisions. - The potential of seed collection centers was not fully exploited due to inadequate staff and budgetary support. - The wireless network essential for surveillance and monitoring of remote widespread area was not functional in seven divisions. - The internal audit was largely non-existent on account of vacancies amongst key staff. - The huge balances available under Karnataka Forest Development Fund were underutilised. - ➤ The Karnataka Forest Development Corporation did not remit the Forest Development Tax of ₹ 32.41 crore to Government account. - The State Government had not finalized its own forest policy despite passage of six years since recommendation of National Forest Commission. - The forest area declined by 797 sq km between 2001 and 2011 despite large scale afforestation and reasons were not analysed. - The 67,096 ha forest land encroached upon had not been got evacuated as of March 2012. - Final notifications in respect of wildlife Sanctuaries in five cases were pending for more than two decades since issue of preliminary notifications.
-Consequently, management plans were not prepared.
+3.1 Chief Controlling Officer based audit of Forest Department Executive summary Karnataka has a recorded forest area of 43,356 square kilometers (sq km) constituting 22.61 per cent of geographical area of the State.
+The Department of Forest, Environment and Ecology is responsible for preservation of existing forests, protection of flora and fauna besides increasing the forest area through extensive afforestation in degraded forests and increase tree cover through social forestry.
+The Chief Controlling Officer based audit of the department covering 2009-12 was conducted between April 2012 and July 2012 to assess the institutional weakness and showed the following shortcomings: - Large number of vacancies amongst the front line staff affected the protection and management of forests.
+The transfer of staff involved in preparation of working plans in contravention of rules delayed the finalisation of working plan of 29 divisions. - The potential of seed collection centers was not fully exploited due to inadequate staff and budgetary support. - > The wireless network essential for surveillance and monitoring of remote widespread area was not functional in seven divisions. - The internal audit was largely non-existent on account of vacancies amongst key staff. - The huge balances available under Karnataka Forest Development Fund were underutilised. - ➤ The Forest Development Tax collected (₹ 32.41 crore) was not remitted to Government account by Karnataka Forest Development Corporation. - The State Government had not finalized its own forest policy despite passage of six years since recommendation of National Forest Commission. - The forest area decreased by 797 sq km between 2001 and 2011 as per Forest Survey of India. - The 67,096 ha forest land encroached upon had not been got evacuated as of March 2012. - Final notifications in respect of Wildlife Sanctuaries in five cases were not issued even after 21 to 38 years of issue of preliminary notification.